-- A Contract Transfer of Obligation between two sorority members: the new student will not receive the same assignment as the departing student.
-An overflow member will be reassigned to the floor, and the new student will be assigned to overflow housing.
+- A Contract Transfer of Obligation between two sorority members: the new student will be assigned to a vacancy on the chapter floor.

 - A Contract Transfer of Obligation between one sorority member and an independent student: the sorority member will be assigned to supplemental housing, regardless of where the independent student was assigned.
-The new student will not be considered for assignment to overflow housing, and may only be considered for assignment to the floor once all overflow members have been reassigned to the floor and a vacancy becomes available.
+The new student may only be considered for assignment to the floor once all other interested members have been reassigned to the floor and a vacancy becomes available.

 I. SORORITY SUITE REQUIREMENTS